-The New Mexico Judicial Standards Commission is an independent state agency charged with investigating allegations of judicial misconduct and disability against New Mexico state and municipal judges within Article VI of the New Mexico Constitution.
+The New Mexico Judicial Standards Commission is an independent state agency charged with investigating allegations of judicial misconduct and disability against New Mexico state, county, and municipal judges within Article VI of the New Mexico Constitution.

 Complaint forms may be obtained by contacting the Commission office by telephone or mail, or you may download the complaint form in .pdf format.
 Guidelines for completing this form are included on the complaint form and in the Commission’s brochure, which may be obtained by clicking the “Commission Brochure” button.